MuhammadAmas/LangX/README.md

 This project is made using Python and utilizes regular expressions (regex) to implement LangX, a custom programming language.
 The language includes features such as variable declarations, initializations, and a for loop.

+## Features
+- Variable declaration: Easily declare variables in LANGX.
+- Variable initialization: Initialize variables with values.
+- For loop: Execute repetitive tasks using the custom for loop implementation.

 ## Installation

 To run this project, ensure that you have Python installed.
 Follow the steps below: